Why go to ICR?

 Can I drive after the visit?

-You may have blurry vision after the visit and therefore you may need to wait a while to drive.
-If you come to the Center with your own vehicle it is recommended that you do it accompanied.
+These drops may cause blurred vision for a few hours, so you should avoid driving after the visit.
+If you come to the center with your own vehicle, it is recommended that you do so accompanied by someone who, on departure, can drive instead.
 After performing some tests, such as the refractive surgery ones, you will not be able to drive in any case.

 Do I need an appointment to go to ICR's emergency room?